Click Here for Bosal Pricing

-You may select all rawhide, latigo or refined roo nose buttons braided over the rawhide body.
+We make our nose buttons from rawhide, latigo or refined roo braided over the rawhide body.
 Most of our CC nose buttons, prior to being bent into shape, are made 6-7 inches in length.

 A closer fit of the nose and sides of the face results.
 Keeping the gaps out of the bars sprung open by an overly long nose button, prevents the resultant discomfort and soreness of the bosal balancing on one spot on the nasal bone (remember, it is only covered by thin skin).

 Each horse and rider will have preferences as to exactly where the hackamore/bosal should rest.
 Many horses and riders prefer to vary this over the course of training or during a long day of work.